00101111/i3lock-blank-screen/README.md

-# i3lock-black-screen
+# i3lock-blank-screen

-# About i3lock-black-screen
+# About i3lock-blank-screen
-* Only the black screen appears.
+* Only the blank screen appears.
 If you press your password correctly and press enter, the lock will be unlocked.

 - i3lock forks, so you can combine it with an alias to suspend to RAM (run "i3lock && echo mem > /sys/power/state" to get a locked screen